zhumingcheng697/Backstop-Playwright/README.md

-onReadyScript            // After the above conditions are met -- use this script to modify UI state prior to screen shots e.g. hovers, clicks etc. keyPressSelectors        // Takes array of selector and string values -- simulates multiple sequential keypress interactions. hoverSelector            // Move the pointer over the specified DOM element prior to screen shot. hoverSelectors           // *Puppeteer only* takes array of selectors -- simulates multiple sequential hover interactions. clickSelector            // Click the specified DOM element prior to screen shot. clickSelectors           // *Puppeteer only* takes array of selectors -- simulates multiple sequential click interactions. postInteractionWait      // Wait for a selector after interacting with hoverSelector or clickSelector (optionally accepts wait time in ms. Idea for use with a click or hover element transition. available with default onReadyScript) scrollToSelector         // Scrolls the specified DOM element into view prior to screen shot (available with default onReadyScript) selectors                // Array of selectors to capture.
+onReadyScript            // After the above conditions are met -- use this script to modify UI state prior to screen shots e.g. hovers, clicks etc. keyPressSelectors        // Takes array of selector and string values -- simulates multiple sequential keypress interactions. hoverSelector            // Move the pointer over the specified DOM element prior to screen shot. hoverSelectors           // takes array of selectors -- simulates multiple sequential hover interactions. clickSelector            // Click the specified DOM element prior to screen shot. clickSelectors           // takes array of selectors -- simulates multiple sequential click interactions. postInteractionWait      // Wait for a selector after interacting with hoverSelector or clickSelector (optionally accepts wait time in ms. Idea for use with a click or hover element transition. available with default onReadyScript) scrollToSelector         // Scrolls the specified DOM element into view prior to screen shot (available with default onReadyScript) selectors                // Array of selectors to capture.
 Defaults to document if omitted.
 Use "viewport" to capture the viewport size.
 See Targeting elements in the next section for more info...